Man surrenders in front of state police building after allegedly leading deputies on 100 mph chase - East Idaho News

 Deputies only had to drive Wacey Fred, 36, a short distance down South Fifth Avenue to book him into the county jail.

+Fred has been charged with felony eluding and driving under the influence excessive-second offense for the chase.
+Authorities said Fred’s blood-alcohol content was more than twice the legal limit when arrested.

-The pursuit began around 6:50 p.m.
-Tuesday on Interstate 15 north of McCammon when a sheriff’s deputy tried to pull over Fred for speeding.
+The pursuit began at about 6:50 p.m.
+Tuesday on Interstate 15 north of McCammon when a sheriff’s deputy tried to pull Fred over for speeding.

 But Fred, driving a Chevrolet Silverado pickup, allegedly responded by increasing his speed from 90 mph to 100 mph.